rhomobile/rhoconnect-adapters/README.md

-rhocrm
+Rhocrm
 ===

-A ruby library containing collection of the out-of-box [RhoSync](http://rhomobile.com/products/rhosync) applications for various CRM backends.
+Rhocrm is a ruby library containing a collection of the out-of-box [RhoSync](http://rhomobile.com/products/rhosync) applications for various CRM backends.

-Using rhocrm, you can utilize the pre-built set of the  [RhoSync](http://rhomobile.com/products/rhosync/) applications for popular CRM backends (SalesForce, Oracle CRM On Demand, Sugar CRM, etc.).
+With Rhocrm, you can utilize the pre-built set of [RhoSync](http://rhomobile.com/products/rhosync/) applications for popular CRM backends (SalesForce, Oracle CRM On Demand, Sugar CRM, etc.).
 Also, this library includes support for writing your own [RhoSync](http://rhomobile.com/products/rhosync/)
-CRM applications extending or customizing the default functionality.
+CRM applications to extend or customize the default functionality.

 ## Setup
 Install the 'rhocrm' gem by using the following command:

-	gem install rhocrm
+	$ gem install rhocrm

 ## Usage
-'rhocrm' command is used to create CRM-based [RhoSync](http://rhomobile.com/products/rhosync/) applications.
+The 'rhocrm' command creates CRM-based [RhoSync](http://rhomobile.com/products/rhosync/) applications.
-To get familiar with [RhoSync](http://rhomobile.com/products/rhosync/) , please visit the product's [page](http://rhomobile.com/products/rhosync/).
+Visit the [RhoSync](http://rhomobile.com/products/rhosync/) website for more information.

 ### Generating Standard Application

-To create a standard out-of-the box application use the following command:
+To create a standard out-of-the-box Rhocrm application use the following command:

-	rhocrm app <app_name> <CRM-backend>
+	$ rhocrm app <app_name> <CRM-backend>

-Here, \<CRM\-backend\> parameter specifies the CRM backend that your application will use.
+Here, the \<CRM\-backend\> parameter specifies the CRM backend that your application will use.
 Currently, the following CRM backends are supported:

    - OracleOnDemand (for [Oracle CRM On Demand](http://crmondemand.oracle.com))
    - MsDynamics (for [Microsoft Dynamics CRM](http://www.microsoft.com/en-us/dynamics/default.aspx))

-In the process of generation, the Rhocrm application structure will include typical [RhoSync](http://rhomobile.com/products/rhosync/) files (for example, application.rb or settings.yml), plus it will create a special vendor directory **'vendor/\<CRM\-backend\>'** where the generator will place all support files specific for the corresponding CRM backend.
-Also, every CRM backend has a list of settings that are required to prepare and run the application.
-See below for more detailed instructions.
+The generated Rhocrm application structure will include typical [RhoSync](http://rhomobile.com/products/rhosync/) files (for example, application.rb and settings.yml).
+It will also create a special vendor directory `vendor/\<CRM\-backend\>` containing all support files specific for the corresponding CRM backend.

 By default, the Rhocrm application will be generated with four standard source adapters corresponding to the following CRM objects: